Posted on August 14, 2016

 “Virtua Striker is a different sort of football game,” he says.
 “It looks good, but doesn’t play like traditional football games like FIFA and ISS.
 Sega Worldwide Soccer and UEFA Dream Soccer are updated versions of the World League Soccer engine, which wasn’t particularly good on PlayStation.”

 He’s voicing the views of many frustrated Dreamcast owners, but what will set ESL above the herd?
-The game features 16 top European teams – well, 15 plus Chelsea – all of whom are fully licensed.
+The game features 16 top European teams in Fifa 17 – well, 15 plus Chelsea – all of whom are fully licensed.
 The stadiums are accurately modelled virtual versions of real-life grounds, and there’s a choice of arcade or simulation mode.

 Nothing out of the ordinary then, although the inclusion of real player names is always worth celebrating.
 But it’s the gameplay that will hopefully mean ESL is the footy game we’ve been waiting for.
 “It plays more like the heavyweights, ISS and FIFA, than the previous Dreamcast football games,” says David.
 “What I wanted to achieve was the gameplay of ISS, with the easy pickup and play nature of FIFA.”